sfmanuel/documentation/Tutorial.md

 You can look each function up in the [Cloudomation Flow Script API](Flow+script+API) documentation, which lists parameters, what the function returns, and a small example for each of them.

 ### The Execution class
-Like the nme suggests, the execution class allows you to interact with executions.
-We already know that executions are instances of executed flow scripts.
+Like the nme suggests, the execution class allows you to interact with execution objects.
+We already know that execution objects (or executions) are instances of executed flow scripts.
 Due to the implementation of tasks as individual executions, and our general recommendation to modularise automations into small(ish) individual flow scripts, interaction between executions is a core part of automating processes with Cloudomation.
 Again, we will group the available functions to give you an overview of the available functionality.